p1nrojas/packet-nuagevns/README.md

 # Createyour SD-WAN experience at packet.net (Nuage Virtualized Network Services)

-This playbook will create a Bare Metal Type 2 server at packet.net and install a whole Nuage VNS solution to try auto-bootstrapping and things also like Application Aware Routing.
+This playbook will create a Bare Metal Type 2 server at packet.net and install a whole Nuage VNS solution to try things like Zero Touch Bootstrapping and  Application Aware Routing.

-Installing igateways, dns and ntp services, management and control planes in just one server with Centos7 KVM:
+Installing gateways, dns and ntp services, management and control planes in just one server with Centos7 KVM:
 - Install your KVM server (sdwan01) into the brand new bare metal type 2 server.
 - Create a dns/ntp/dhcp instance.
 - Nuage VSD ( management ) and a couple of VCSs (control).